 - Avoid genetically modified foods and glyphosate which contribute to a leaky gut.

-- Take a daily multi-strain probiotic to support your microbiome and immune system.
+- Take a daily multi-strain probiotic to support your

 - Eat prebiotic-rich fruits and vegetables to feed your healthy gut bugs.

 - Protect your noggin!
 Wear a helmet if you are skiing, biking or doing any activity that involves risk of head trauma.

 Although we cannot predict or even prevent a head injury, it’s important to realize that if it does happen to you, your gut function may be affected.
 Start now to take steps to develop a healthy gut microbiome in the meantime!